-Table 1: The Mapping of Program Learning Outcomes and UAE's Qualifications Frameworks

-P.O Building Engineering and Construction Management Program Frame ework Stra nds of Lea rning Out comes No. Outcomes (PO) Strand 1 Strand 2 Strand 3 Strand 4 Strand 5 1 An ability to relate and apply knowledge of mathematics, science, engineering and other core courses in design and management X 2 Able to comprehend and apply knowledge of modern technology, management, materials, and building science Х 3 Able to comprehend the fundamental knowledge and concepts of retrofit/adoptive designing X 4 Able to comprehend the knowledge of professional practice and ethics X 5 Able to comprehend the knowledge of construction laws and legal issues Х 6 An ability to acquire data and its analyses for retrofit / adoptive designing X 7 An ability to prepare schematic proposals for regenerative and retrofit designing X

-8 An ability to explicate design solution through illustrative, physical modes , writing and orally X 9 An ability to prepare estimations, BOQs and costing of projects X 10 An ability to prepare procurement, management and contract documentation X 11 An ability to identify, formulates, and solves Bdg.Engr design and construction management problems. Х 12 Team with multidisciplinary professions engaged in building design and construction process.
-X 13 An ability to design a system, component, or process to meet desired needs within realistic scenario and constraints such as economic, environmental, social, political, ethical, health and safety X 14 Comprehend and apply the professional and ethical responsibilities in architectural practice X 15 An ability to conduct building evaluation and suggest the viable solutions for its reuse.
-X 16 An Ability to recognize the need for life-long learning in field of Bdg.Engr design and construction management X 17 An ability to professionally compete in the market and play an active role in the community X
+Table 1: The Mapping of Program Learning Outcomes and UAE's Qualifications Frameworks n 0 Duilding Engineering and Construction Management Dungston Fram ework Stra nds of Lea rning Out comes P.O No. Building Engineering and Construction Management Program Outcomes (PO) Strand 1 Strand 2 Strand 3 Strand 4 Strand 5 1 An ability to relate and apply knowledge of mathematics, science, engineering and other core courses in design and management X 2 Able to comprehend and apply knowledge of modern technology, management, materials, and building science X 3 Able to comprehend the fundamental knowledge and concepts of retrofit/adoptive designing X 4 Able to comprehend the knowledge of professional practice and ethics X 5 Able to comprehend the knowledge of construction laws and legal issues X 6 An ability to acquire data and its analyses for retrofit / adoptive designing X 7 An ability to prepare schematic proposals for regenerative and retrofit designing x 8 An ability to explicate design solution through illustrative, physical modes , writing and orally x 9 An ability to prepare estimations, BOQs and costing of projects X 10 An ability to prepare procurement, management and contract documentation x 11 An ability to identify, formulates, and solves Bdg.Engr design and construction management problems.
+X 12 Team with multidisciplinary professions engaged in building design and construction process.
+X 13 An ability to design a system, component, or process to meet desired needs within realistic scenario and constraints such as economic, environmental, social, political, ethical, health and safety X 14 Comprehend and apply the professional and ethical responsibilities in architectural practice Х 15 An ability to conduct building evaluation and suggest the viable solutions for its reuse. Х 16 An Ability to recognize the need for life-long learning in field of Bdg.Engr design and construction management Х 17 An ability to professionally compete in the market and play an active role in the community X